Thousands of stranded Filipinos crammed into baseball stadium amid coronavirus risks

 "Because of the overflowing number of people, we can no longer control (the situation) and the relevance of social distancing had been diminished," Assistant Secretary Joseph Encabo, who is overseeing the government's transportation assistance programme, told Reuters by phone.

-Police were deployed to urge social distancing, but people, including the elderly, children and pregnant women, were seen in close contact with each other.
+Police were deployed to urge social distancing, but people, including the elderly, children and pregnant women, were seen in close contact with one another.
 Some were not wearing masks.

 Many of those at the stadium had got stuck in the capital when it imposed one of the strictest and longest lockdowns in mid-March in response to the coronavirus pandemic.

 That was eased at the start of June, allowing businesses to reopen in a limited capacity, but schools remain shut and mass gatherings are banned.
-People must wear masks in public and observe one-metre social distancing, while children and the elderly are urged to stay at home.
+People must wear masks in public and observe 1m social distancing, while children and the elderly are urged to stay at home.

-Coronavirus cases have more than quadrupled since restrictions were eased to 78,412, with more than half of those in the capital and surrounding areas.
+Coronavirus cases have more than quadrupled since restrictions were eased, to 78,412, with more than half of those in the capital and surrounding areas.

 Among those at the stadium was Mr Fred Marick Ukol, 40, who became stuck in Manila after his flight to Australia, where he had found work as a welder, was cancelled.